builtbywill/booklet/README.md

 ## Style

 Once the booklet is created, the basic generated structure and CSS will appear below.
-The basic top level classes are bolded.

 If more customization is desired, all generated classes are visible in the current jQuery Booklet stylesheet.